 b.
 1987, Edinburgh, Scotland.
 Lives and works in Glasgow, Scotland

-Rachel Maclean is a Glasgow-based multi-media artist who has rapidly established herself as one of the most distinctive creative voices in the UK.
+Rachel Maclean (b.1987) is a Glasgow-based multi-media artist who has rapidly established herself as one of the most distinctive creative voices in the UK.
 Creating baroque, hyper-real worlds using performance, green-screen technology and computer animation, Maclean spins razor-sharp contemporary fables that deal in timeless themes such as sexuality, power, innocence and corruption.
 She makes glowing, hyper-saturated videos using green screen technology and

 computer animation.
 Producing all the costumes, make up and sets and